RustLabs/RustLabs-Workshop/Beginners/Option-Enum.md

+---
+layout: default
+title:  What Is Option?
+parent: Rust for Beginners
+nav_order: 98
+---

 # What Is Option?

 Option is a built-in enum in the Rust standard library.
 It has two variants Some and None.